-The Depositary is permitted to delegate (and authorise its delegate to sub-delegate) the safekeeping of Scheme Property.

-The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
-In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various sub-delegates ("sub-custodians").
+- 5.4.1 The Depositary is permitted to delegate (and authorise its delegate to sub-delegate) the safekeeping of Scheme Property. - The Depositary has delegated safekeeping of the Scheme Property to The Bank of New York Mellon, London Branch (BNYM LB) ("the Custodian").
+In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various subdelegates ("sub-custodians").
 A list of sub-custodians is available from the ACD on request.